 \section{Zero-Shot Cross-Lingual Transfer with Robust Training}

-In this paper, we focus on zero-shot cross-lingual text classification.
-Our goal is to learn a classifier $f$ from a set of training examples in a source language $X_{src} = \{ (x_i, y_i)\}_{i=1}^N$.
-At testing time, without any additional fine-tuning, we directly apply the classifier $f$ to the testing data in a target language $X_{tgt} = \{ x_i \}_{i=1}^M$.
-Since the source language and the target language can be different, we hope that the classifier $f$ can transfer the learned knowledge from the source language to the target language.
+In this work, we focus on zero-shot cross-lingual transfer for text classification tasks.
+Our goal is to learn a classifier $f$ from a set of training examples in source languages $X_{src} = \{ (x_i, y_i)\}_{i=1}^N$.
+At test time, we directly use the classifier $f$ to conduct inference on a set of test examples in target languages $X_{tgt} = \{ x_i \}_{i=1}^M$.
+We expect that the classifier $f$ can transfer the learned knowledge from the source languages to the target languages.